Sunset Alliance (1999-2014+)

 It takes more than friendships and loyalties to keep a label running.
 It takes more than money and contacts.
 It takes more than desire and even ideas.
 It takes something that is beyond me, or us to understand.
 If we did understand we’d actually make money doing this thing we love…this thing we hate…this thing that has ripped over a decade of life from its captain and its shipmates, and steered this label into one storm after another.
 Through this voyage, some shipmates have turned to wreck-wishers and assailants.
 Some have just gracefully retired.
 And some still help steer through the waves.

 Thanks to all the invaluable deckhands & contributors.
 Thanks to those allies who have added enough wind to the sails to keep us moving.
 And thanks to Arizona.
 Thanks to all supporters.
-The messages, contributions, and encouragement are great blessings.
-I must have some sick yearning for self-sabotage to keep this thing afloat, but afloat we are…for now…for you…for me…for us…for some unknown reason, but a reason, indeed.
+Your messages, contributions, and encouragement are great blessings.
+After all these years, Sunset Alliance is still afloat and keeping to our motto, “Commit, explore, discover, build.”
+Cheers.